 Continual maintenance using best practices

+For short-stay vessels, the recommended option is to demonstrate continual hull maintenance using best practice.
 Best practice involves ongoing management of biofouling, including:

 - applying an antifouling paint on the hull and niche areas